|

 .
 The product

-lazy or relaxed method, but on FFT-ed blocks of coefficients.
-Roughly
+using a lazy or relaxed method, but on FFT-ed blocks of coefficients.

-asymptotically less efficient lazy or relaxed method without the
+traded against an asymptotically less efficient lazy or relaxed method

 It is well known that FFT multiplication allows for tricks of the above kind, in the case when a given argument is used in several multiplications.
 In the case of FFT trading, we artificially replace an asymptotically fast method by a slower method on FFT-ed blocks, so as to use this property.
 We refer to [Ber] (see also remark 6 below) for a variant and further applications of this technique (called FFT caching by the author).
 The central idea behind [vdH03a] is also similar.
 In section 4, we outline yet another application to the truncated multiplication of dense polynomials.